 What Does The Average Perfume Formula Have In It?

 The majority of the liquid in that beautiful little bottle of perfume is alcohol– pure ethyl alcohol.
-But there are over 3,000 other chemicals that may be in the mix, each one adding something different to the perfume’s distinct aroma.
+But over 3,000 other chemicals may be in the mix, each adding something different to the perfume's distinct aroma.

-While the exact chemistry and molecular structure of the perfume’s scents don’t tell the average person much of anything, these scents are grouped not by chemical composition but by name.
-That’s much easier!
-Some of these are fairly self-explanatory– most people know what “rose” or “lilac” are, but what about “aldehyde” or “vetiver”?
-Here are some of the common ingredients with names you might have seen and not know what they were.
+While the exact chemistry and molecular structure of the perfume's scents don't tell the average person much of anything, these scents are grouped not by chemical composition but by name.
+That is much easier!
+Some of these are pretty self-explanatory– most people know what "rose" or "lilac" are, but what about "aldehyde" or "vetiver"?
+Here are some common ingredients with names you might have seen and not know what they were.

 Common Fragrance Ingredients

-Believe it or not, the place you apply cologne can affect its potency.
-Wearing cologne on your clothes, for example, won’t give the fragrance its full strength and longevity.
+Believe it or not, where you apply Cologne can affect its potency.
+For example, wearing Cologne on your clothes will not give the fragrance its full strength and longevity.
 This is because fragrances are most noticeable when exposed to body heat, and the extra layers between your skin and clothing will prevent this exposure.
 Cologne is most effective when applied to areas with high body heat, known as pulse points.
-Your armpits, wrists, and neck tend to be the best pulse points, helping to bring out the essence of your cologne and keeping you smelling fresh for as long as possible.
+Your armpits, wrists, and neck tend to be the best pulse points, helping to bring out the essence of your Cologne and keeping you smelling fresh for as long as possible.

 • Aldehydes: Organic compounds are present in many natural materials.
 Typically, these are synthesized artificially, as seen with the aliphatic aldehydes used in Chanel No 5.

-• Benzoin: A resin produced by the Styrax tree that has a balsamic or evergreen scent.
+• Benzoin: A resin the Styrax tree produces with a balsamic or evergreen scent.

 • Calone: An aromatic chemical that adds marine notes to fragrances.